ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 grib-handle-cache-size
 ++++++++++++++++++++++++++++

-When ``grib-handle-cache-size`` is set to a positive value (default is 1) an in-memory GRIB handle cache is attached to the fieldlist.
-The cache size determines how many GRIB handles are stored in memory.
+``grib-handle-cache-size`` (default is 1) specifies the number of GRIB handles stored in an in-memory cache per fieldlist.
 This is an LRU cache so when it is full the least recently used GRIB handle is removed and a new GRIB message is loaded from disk and added to the cache.
+To disable it set ``grib-handle-cache-size`` to 0.
+See :ref:`store-grib-fields-in-memory <store-grib-fields-in-memory>` for more details on how the individual fields use this cache.

 .. _use-grib-metadata-cache: